Accenture raises revenue forecast for the third time

-Accenture Plc (ACN.N) raised its full-year revenue forecast for the third time, reflecting rising demand for the company's consulting and outsourcing services from firms looking to cut costs.
+Accenture Plc (ACN.N) raised its full-year revenue forecast for the third time, reflecting continued strong demand for the company's consulting and outsourcing services.

-The company also reported third-quarter profit and revenue above analysts' estimates, helped by growth in its digital business and a rise in revenue from North America.
+The company also reported third-quarter profit and revenue above analysts' estimates, helped by growth in its North America business, sending its shares 2.3 percent higher to $99.99 in premarket trading.

-Shares of Accenture rose as much as 2.5 percent to a record high of $100.25 in morning trade.

 Accenture raised its full-year revenue growth forecast to 9-10 percent on a local currency basis.

-In March, the company forecast revenue to grow 8-10 percent in the year ending August.
+In March, the company said it had expected revenue to grow 8-10 percent in the year ending August.
 Accenture raised its revenue growth forecast to 5-8 percent in December from 4-7 percent.

-"We are clearly benefiting from our recent investments across the different dimensions of our business in digital services, where we grew more than 30 percent in local currency in the (third) quarter," Chief Executive Pierre Nanterme said in a statement on Thursday.

-Accenture's digital business offers analytics, content management, social media and cloud services, among other services.

-Analysts on average had expected revenue of $7.45 billion, according to Thomson Reuters I/B/E/S.

-Revenue in Accenture's outsourcing business rose 10 percent in local currency, while consulting business revenue rose 11 percent.
+Revenue in the outsourcing business rose 10 percent in local currency, while consulting business revenue rose 11 percent.

 The consulting business accounts for a little more than half of Accenture's total revenue, with its outsourcing unit contributing the rest.